MightySlaytanic/pihole-nocache/README.md

+# pihole-nocache

+## IMPORTANT UPDATE

+Official pihole/pihole image supports CUSTOM_CACHE_SIZE option so this custom image is no more needed to force it to ZERO.

-# Sources
+## Sources

 You can find Dockerfile source on GitHub: https://github.com/MightySlaytanic/pihole-nocache

-# Docker Hub Image
+## Docker Hub Image

 https://hub.docker.com/repository/docker/giannicostanzi/pihole-nocache

-# Pi-hole official image modified to remove caching
+## Pi-hole official image modified to remove caching

 This is an image based on *pihole/pihole:latest*  that simply forces CACHE_SIZE to ZERO.
 If you are wondering why I want to set it to zero, it is because I'll use unbound resolver with its own caching and DNSSEC validation, so I do not want Pi-hole caching to interfere with cache management of Unbound (if Pi-hole caches replies,  unbound cache refresh with prefetch is not triggered).